EOCOnline/eoconline.github.io/readme.md

 <h1 align="center">Hugo + Tailwind CSS Starter and Boilerplate</h1>

-<p align="center">Hugoplate is a free starter template built with Hugo, and TailwindCSS, providing everything you need to jumpstart your Hugo project and save valuable time.</p>
+<p align="center">eoconline is a free starter template built with Hugo, and TailwindCSS, providing everything you need to jumpstart your Hugo project and save valuable time.</p>

 <p align="center">Made with ♥ by <a href="https://zeon.studio/"> Zeon Studio</a></p>
 <p align=center> If you find this project useful, please give it a ⭐ to show your support.</p>